davidmirza/angularexample/README.md

 # Exapml

+## for run the project
-run yarn install first after clone then ng serve to run in
+#run yarn install first after clone then ng serve to run in
 ## for user and password
 username : User password: User username : User password: Pass